MarkKlimenko/taxi-drive-app/README.md

     "stringPayload": "Json payload(Map, List, String...)"
  }
 ```
 Execute operation by name in **async** mode (POST request - api/operation).
-Operation will be executed using Kafka stream and any idle service.
+Operation will be executed using Rabbit queue and any idle service.
 ```
 {
     "operationName": "OPERATION_NAME",